Overqualified for Jobs? How to Tell and What to Do About It

 Should I remove experience from my resume to avoid looking overqualified?

-Do not remove jobs entirely, as employment gaps raise their own red flags.
-Instead, reduce the detail on older or less relevant roles to a single line.
+Do not remove jobs entirely — gaps raise their own red flags.
+Reduce the detail on older or less relevant roles to a single line.
 Adjust the emphasis on scope and seniority markers (budget size, team size, executive titles) to align with the target role level.
+See the resume-reduction guide for the exact pattern.